What happens at a gay bathhouse?

-It was the late 1960s and 1970s in the US when gay bathhouses came into their own, around the same time as the concept of gay liberation began to build momentum.
+It was the late 1960s and 1970s in the US when gay bathhouses came into their own.
+This was around the same time as the concept of gay liberation began to build momentum.

 While the devastation caused by HIV to the gay community around the world also impacted saunas and bathhouses, sex-on-premises venues continue to play an important part in the lives of many gay men.
 Even the emergence of location-based hook-up apps hasn’t made saunas redundant - they’re often a preferred meeting point once you’ve connected with someone online.

-Who goes to a gay sauna?
 Honestly, all types of people.
 From young to old, body-conscious to comfortable.
-From proud gay men, to young guys beginning to explore, to guys who need to exercise a bit of discretion.
-What they’ve got in common is that they’re looking for sex, for an encounter, for intimacy.
+Everyone from proud gay men, to young guys beginning to explore, to guys who need to exercise a bit of discretion.
+What they’ve all got in common is that they’re looking for sex, for an encounter, for intimacy.

 What happens in a gay bathhouse or sauna?

 It depends a bit on the facilities offered by the venue, but most places will give you a locker and a towel.
 You take all your clothes off and put everything in the locker, then wrap the towel around you.

 Generally there will be a shower area, a steam room, a hot tub, a dry sauna, and a series of cubicles.